A unified framework of unitarily residual measures for quantifying dissipation: Non-hermitian dynamics

 where we assume $\int_{0}^{\tau} \dblbrace{\Gamma}(t) dt \le \pi/2$.
 The details of the derivation are shown in Appendix~\ref{subseq:deriv_nonhermitian_bures}.
 Applying Eq.~\eqref{eq:quotient_ineq} for Eq.~\eqref{eq:main_result_MT_like_non_Hermitian}, we obtain a Mandelstam–Tamm-type speed limit:

-This is the forth main result in this Letter.
+Here, $\overline{\bullet}:=\frac{1}{\tau}\int_{0}^{\tau}\bullet dt$ is the time average of the quantity over the duration $[0,\tau]$.
+This is the third main result in this study.
 Note that Eq.~\eqref{eq:main_result_eigen_non_Hemirian} holds between any time interval $[t_1, t_2]$ since we can choose arbitrary time as $t=0$.
 As in Eq.~\eqref{eq:main_result_eigen_non_Hemirian}, eigenvalues of the normalized density operator at time $t=0$ and $t=\tau$ are nearly equal with small standard deviation of $\Gamma(t)$.
+One can estimate the minimum time required for the eigenvalues of the density operator $\widehat{\rho}$ to vary from $\mathbf{p}$ to $\mathbf{p}^\prime$.
 Reference~\cite{PhysRevA.104.052620} introduced the Mandelstam–Tamm quantum speed limit for the generalized standard deviation $\sqrt{\dblbrace{H}(t)^2+\dblbrace{\Gamma}(t)^2-i\braket{[H,\Gamma]}(t)}$.
 Our result, as shown in Eq.~\eqref{eq:main_result_eigen_non_Hemirian}, provides an upper bound that relies solely on dissipative component of the Hamiltonian.
 In the short time limit $t_2\rightarrow t_1=t$, Eq.~\eqref{eq:main_result_eigen_non_Hemirian} reduces to